adobe-apiplatform/umapi-client.py/README.md

 ### AccessRequest

-The `AccessRequest` object uses the JWT to make a request to IMS to retrieve an authorization token.
+The `AccessRequest` object uses the JWT to make a request to IMS to retrieve an access token.

 | Parameter     | Type      | Required? | Notes                                                                |
 |---------------|-----------|-----------|----------------------------------------------------------------------|